Generalized Feller processes and Markovian lifts of stochastic Volterra processes: the affine case: Introduction

+We also want to point out that we obtain generic path properties, i.e.~in this general setting we shall always have c\`ag versions but not necessarily c\`adl\`ag versions.
+This is in contrast to Feller processes where c\`adl\`ag versions do always exist.
+This is due to the fact that generalized Feller processes are not always quasi-contractive.

 This previous example highlights our results which can be summarized as follows: \begin{itemize} \item we provide a full solution theory for univariate stochastic Volterra equations \eqref{eq:V} driven by jump-diffusions.
-In particular for a large class of functionals we can provide semigroup like expectation operations and solutions of the respective Kolmogorov equations. \item we provide approximation schemes, (generalized) maximum principles (in certain cases), weak solutions concepts for Markovian lifts of jump-diffusion driven stochastic Volterra equations \eqref{eq:V}. \item we provide a solution theory of the corresponding generalized Riccati differential equations on the pre-dual space $ \mathcal{E}_* $ and the respective affine transform formulas. \item we can go beyond standard assumptions on kernels of stochastic Volterra equations such as complete monotonicity. \item we provide an abstract theory of Markovian lifts which is not restricted to the above introduced univariate case.
+In particular for a large class of functionals we can provide solutions of the respective Kolmogorov equations. \item we provide approximation schemes, (generalized) maximum principles (in certain cases), (probabilistically) weak solutions concepts for Markovian lifts of jump-diffusion driven stochastic Volterra equations \eqref{eq:V}. \item we provide a solution theory of the corresponding generalized Riccati differential equations on the pre-dual space $ \mathcal{E}_* $ and the respective affine transform formulas. \item we can go beyond standard assumptions on kernels of stochastic Volterra equations such as complete monotonicity. \item we provide an abstract theory of Markovian lifts which is not restricted to the above introduced univariate case.
 Indeed, by considering as $Y^*$ the space of $\mathbb{R}^d$-valued measures on $E$ for some locally compact space $E$, \eqref{eq:SPDEintro} can be generalized to the following multivariate case

 for $l \in \{1, \ldots,d\}$ in a straightforward way.
-This is due to the completely general character of Proposition \ref{prop:jump_perturbation}.
-Here, $ f^l$ are functions from $ E \to \mathbb{R}_{+} $ satisfying appropriate conditions, and $ X^j $ are semi-martingales whose characteristics depend linearly on $\lambda$.
+This is due to the completely general character of Proposition \ref{prop:jump_perturbation} below.
+Here, $ f^l$ are functions from $ E \to \mathbb{R}_{+} $ satisfying appropriate conditions, and $ X^j $ are semimartingales whose characteristics depend linearly on $\lambda$.
 Note that this allows for Volterra process specifications of the form